memreyilmaz/PixitiPB/README.md

   - Paging - The Paging Library helps you load and display small chunks of data at a time.
   - Navigation - Navigation refers to the interactions that allow users to navigate across, into, and back out from the different pieces of content within your app.
 - Architecture
-  - MVVM Architecture (View - Viewinding - ViewModel - Model)
+  - MVVM Architecture (View - ViewBinding - ViewModel - Model)
   - Repository pattern
 - [Retrofit2 & OkHttp3](https://github.com/square/retrofit) - construct the REST APIs and paging network data.
 - [Glide](https://github.com/bumptech/glide) - Glide is a fast and efficient open source media management and image loading framework for Android that wraps media decoding, memory and disk caching, and resource pooling into a simple and easy to use interface.